shahedc/NetLearnerApp/README.md

 NetLearner is an ASP .NET Core web app to allow any user to consolidate multiple learning resources all under one umbrella.
 The codebase itself is a way for new/existing .NET developers to learn ASP .NET Core, while a deployed instance of NetLearner can be used as a curated link-sharing web application.

+In 2020, you can expect a new A-Z weekly blog series to cover 26 different topics from January through June 2020.

+Take a look at the ongoing [2020 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2020).

+To revisit the older series, you may also refer to the [2019 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2019).

 # Restrictions

 Registration for each web app has been disabled by default.
 To enable registration, please do the following: